williamfisher9/assignment2/README.md

 ```
 ![ScreenShot](https://william-fisher-github-screenshots.s3.amazonaws.com/assignment1_screenshots/assignment2/003.jpg)

-4. Subnet: creates a subnet, then assigns it to the VPC and the availability zone.
-MapPublicIpOnLaunch Indicates whether instances launched in this subnet receive a public IPv4 address
+3. Subnet: creates a subnet, then assigns it to the VPC and the availability zone.
+    * MapPublicIpOnLaunch: Indicates whether instances launched in this subnet receive a public IPv4 address
 ```
     PublicSubnet1:
         Type: AWS::EC2::Subnet